-To ensure consistency and quality of information provided to bidders, significant enquiries received and their replies will be posted on the Government Electronic Tendering Service (GETS).
-For further information, consult subsection 3 of section 2.1.4.
+To ensure consistency and quality of information provided to bidders, significant enquiries received and their replies will be provided by email.
+For further information, consult subsection 5 of section 2.1.4.

-2.1.10 Price justification
+2.1.12 Price justification

 In the event that the Bidder's bid is the sole responsive bid received, the Bidder must provide, on Canada's request, one or more of the following price justification: